simocasci/chess-auto-play/README.md

 # How to use it

-1. Run one of the script
+1. Run one of the scripts
     - python3 lichess.py
     - sudo python3 chesscom.py